sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-schedule/agent.md

 The value you specify for `keepalive-warning-timeout` must be lower than the value you specify for `keepalive-critical-timeout`.

 {{% notice note %}}
-**NOTE**: If you set the [deregister flag](#ephemeral-agent-configuration-flags) to `true`, when a Sensu agent process stops, the Sensu backend will deregister the corresponding entity.
+**NOTE**: If you set the [deregister flag](#ephemeral-agent-configuration-flags) to `true`, when a Sensu agent process stops, the Sensu backend will deregister the corresponding entity.<br><br>
 Deregistration prevents and clears alerts for failing keepalives &mdash; the backend does not distinguish between intentional shutdown and failure.
-As a result, if you set the deregister flag to `true` and an agent process stops for any reason, you will not receive alerts for keepalive events in the web UI.
+As a result, if you set the deregister flag to `true` and an agent process stops for any reason, you will not receive alerts for keepalive events in the web UI.<br><br>
 If you want to receive alerts for failing keepalives, set the [deregister flag](#ephemeral-agent-configuration-flags) to `false`.
 {{% /notice %}}